 Girls Build LA, an initiative run by the LA Promise Fund, challenges young women from public middle and high schools across LA County to use STEM principles and 21st Century learning skills to effect social change.
 Girls Build LA activates young women to engage the issues they care about, and prepares them to solve the problems of tomorrow.

-On October 17th, we kicked off the Girls Build LA Challenge with an event for 500 participating girls.
-Their mission, over the course of the year, is to address an issue in their school or community in one of three critical impact areas: Health & Wellness, Civic Engagement & Leadership, and STEM & College Access using STEM skills.
-Regional experts and skilled coaches facilitate the problem-solving and solution-design process.
-The students from each participating team will build the skills necessary for effective leadership, like collaboration, communication, consensus-building, and project management.
+On October 17th, we kicked off the Girls Build LA Challenge – Year 2 with an event for 500 participating girls.
+Their mission, over the course of the academic year, was to address an issue in their school or community in one of three critical impact areas: Health & Wellness, Civic Engagement & Leadership, and STEM & College Access using STEM skills.
+Regional experts and skilled coaches facilitated the problem-solving and solution-design process.
+The students from each participating team then build the skills necessary for effective leadership, like collaboration, communication, consensus-building, and project management.

 Girls Empowerment Month

-For the second year in a row, the Board of the Los Angeles County Supervisors has passed a resolution honoring Girls Empowerment Month.
-This historic resolution has also been declared by the Los Angeles Unified School District (LAUSD), the Los Angeles City Council, and the Los Angeles County Office of Education.
-As part of Girls Empowerment Month, businesses from diverse industries, including technology, entertainment, and government, host hundreds of young women who hear from executives about their career pathways and opportunities.
-These eye-opening trips shed light on the different paths that women can take to professional success, and introduce them to opportunities they might never otherwise know about.
+For the second year in a row, the Board of the Los Angeles County Supervisors passed a resolution honoring Girls Empowerment Month.
+This historic resolution was also declared by the Los Angeles Unified School District (LAUSD), the Los Angeles City Council, and the Los Angeles County Office of Education.
+As part of Girls Empowerment Month, businesses from diverse industries, including technology, entertainment, and government, hosted hundreds of young women who heard from executives about their career pathways and opportunities.
+These eye-opening trips shed light on the different paths that women can take to professional success, and introduced them to opportunities they might never otherwise know about.
 Last year, over one thousand students were engaged in Girls Empowerment Month.

 Discover Girls Empowerment Month.